 So how did Don Draper, my dad and millions of Silent men act out come the 1970s?

-They start smoking dope.
-That’s what they did.
+They started smoking dope, for starters.
 They stopped wearing ties, too.
 They read and responded to spiritual things like “Zen and the Art of Motorcycle Maintenance” and E.S.T.
 They re-evaluated (in light of scuttled mores) their relationships to the larger conventions of politics, marriage and culture.

 But mostly they smoked dope.

-And his is a pretty damned good story — even without all its pseudo-intellectual, generational trappings.
+And his is a pretty damned good story — even without all the pseudo-intellectual, generational trappings I wave about here…

 Every family has core of stories it tells about itself, some of them true and some less so.
 The Phillips family genesis story re. my dad’s pot smoking, while whimsical, is pretty free of myth-making.
 It begins with a 40something suburban square finding his 16-year-old daughter’s pipe one day in 1976, deploying it (on a whim), then sitting down and reading TIME Magazine cover to cover.